Two-loop mixed QCD-EW corrections to neutral current Drell-Yan

 The contributions to the two-loop vertex and box diagrams, introduced in eq.~(\ref{eq:sumint}), come from 204 MIs, listed in eqs.~(\ref{eq:miB0B1}-\ref{eq:miB14}).
 We compute them using the method of differential equations \cite{Kotikov:1990kg,Remiddi:1997ny,Gehrmann:1999as,Argeri:2007up,Henn:2014qga,Ablinger:2015tua,Ablinger:2018zwz}.
 For a large subset, we express the solution in terms of generalised harmonic polylogarithms\footnote{ We present in Appendix \ref{app:readme} the relevant kinematical variables, which appear in these GHPLs.} (GHPLs) \cite{Goncharov:polylog,Goncharov:2001iea,Remiddi:1999ew}.
-In our results we also find the following 5 MIs of the two integral families $B_{16}$ and $B_{16p}$
+In our results we also find the following 5 MIs

-which are not expressed, according to the discussion of ref.~\cite{Bonciani:2016ypc}, in terms of GHPLs, but using Chen-Goncharov integrals \cite{Chen:1977oja}.
+each in the two integral families $B_{16}$ and $B_{16p}$ which are not expressed, according to the discussion of ref.~\cite{Bonciani:2016ypc}, in terms of GHPLs, but using Chen-Goncharov integrals \cite{Chen:1977oja}.
 The possibility to solve the MIs with two internal massive lines and obtain a representation in terms of Nielsen polylogarithmic functions has been discussed in ref.~\cite{Heller:2019gkq}.
 In our case, the evaluation of the Chen iterated integrals \cite{Chen:1977oja} in a non-physical region, where the boundary conditions are fixed, is possible, but the analytic continuation to cover the full physical region constitutes a formidable task.
 For this reason, we adopt a different, semi-analytical, approach to solve and evaluate these MIs, and we describe it in Section \ref{sec:semianalytical}.

 The final results, expanded in powers of $\ep$, are written in terms of GHPLs and of the symbols associated to the 5 MIs whose solution is given in terms of Chen integrals.
 In the next Sections, we explicitly discuss the numerical evaluation of the latter.
 We note that the individual contributions from these 5 MIs, to the single pole in $\ep$ of the full unrenormalised matrix element, contain the Chen iterated integrals, but the summed result is independent of those.